 You are always fully vested in all contributions to the Plan (both employer and employee contributions).
 Even though you are vested in your entire Plan account, there are limits on when you may withdraw your funds.
 These limits may be important to you in deciding how much, if any, to contribute to the Plan.
 Generally, you may only withdraw money after you leave your job, reach age 591⁄2, or become disabled.
-Also, there is generally an extra 10% tax on distributions before age 59%.
+Also, there is generally an extra 10% tax on distributions before age 591⁄2.
 Any amount remaining in your Plan account upon your death will be paid to your designated beneficiary.
-You also can borrow certain amounts from your Plan account, and may be able to withdraw your salary reduction contributions if you have a hardship.
-Hardship distributions are limited to the dollar amount of your salary reduction contributions and may not be taken from earnings, matching or basic contributions.
+You also can borrow certain amounts from your Plan account, and may be able to withdraw your salary reduction and rollover contributions if you have a hardship.
+Hardship distributions are limited to the dollar amount of your salary reduction and rollover contributions and may not be taken from earnings, matching or basic contributions.
 Hardship distributions must be for a specified reason - for qualifying medical expenses, costs of purchasing your principal residence (or preventing eviction from or foreclosure on your principal residence, or repairing qualifying damages to your principal residence), qualifying post-secondary education expenses, or qualifying burial or funeral expenses.
-Before you can take a hardship distribution, you must have taken other permitted withdrawals and loans from qualifying employer plans, unless doing so would be counter-productive.
-If you take a hardship distribution, you may not contribute to the Plan or other qualifying employer plans for 6 months.
+Before you can take a hardship distribution, you must have taken other permitted withdrawals from qualifying employer plans, unless doing so would be counterproductive.

 You can learn more about the Plan's hardship withdrawal and loan rules in the Plan's summary plan description.
 You can also learn more about the extra 10% early distribution tax in IRS Publication 575, Pension and Annuity Income.